Disease of the Month: Cervical Cancer

 Related Post: Disease of the Month: AIDS | PharmaShots

-Akanksha is a content writer at PharmaShots.
+Akanksha was a content writer at PharmaShots.
 She is interested in covering recent innovations from pharma & medtech industry.
 She covers news related to Product approvals, clinical trial results, and updates.
 She is passionate, meticulous, diligent, and inquisitive.
-She can be contacted at email@example.com.
+She can be contacted at firstname.lastname@example.org.